saberrey/BP_neural_network/README.md

 # BP_neural_network
-This repository is for Data Structure and Structure Course，which implements a BP neural network. :)
+This repository is the job of data Structure and algorithm course，which implements a BP neural network by C. :)
+For learning and communication only :)

 # result
 Dichotomy of function x^2-2*y^2+z^2 (>0——label0  <0——label1)